-Commenters suggested that future inventories and GOCAPs use a second method of calculating emissions, the market-based method, which would better reflect Beacon's utility company's specific energy mix (percentage of renewable sources in the electricity it provides to Beacon customer accounts), which likely differs from the regional grid average.
-By using this method, calculations can better indicate the potential reductions from relying on locally generated solar power rather than the mix provided through the utility company.
+Commenters suggested that future inventories and GOCAPs use a second method of calculating emissions - the market-based method, which would better reflect Beacon's utility company's specific energy mix (the percentage of renewable sources in the electricity it provides to Beacon customer accounts), which likely differs from the regional grid average.
+By using this method, calculations would better indicate potential reductions from relying on locally generated solar power rather than the mix provided through the utility company.